DvpLoki/FastAPI-User-Posts-App/README.md

 pip install -r requirements.txt

 ### 5. Run the Code
-### uvicorn app.main:app
+    -  uvicorn app.main:app

 ## Docker
 You can also run this FastAPI project using Docker.
 Follow these steps:
 ### 1. Pull the Docker Image
-docker pull lokeshdvp/fastapi:latest
+- docker pull lokeshdvp/fastapi:latest

 ### 2. Run the Docker Container
-docker run -d -p 80:80 lokeshdvp/fastapi:latest
+- docker run -d -p 80:80 lokeshdvp/fastapi:latest

 ## app: simple social media API to do CRUD operations on posts created by users
-- **Overview**: Version 3 plans to enhance the project with SQLAlchemy ORM and Alembic for data migrations.
 - **Endpoints**: The following CRUD endpoints are available:
 - **POSTS** :
   - `POST /posts`: Create a new post.